List of Dhruva supporting characters: Jupiter Circus

-All the Jupiter Circus members made their first appearance in Dhruva's debut title GENL #74 'Pratishodh Ki Jwala' (1988) with the exception of Anna who made his first appearance in SPCL #2 'Grand Master Robo' (1991) in a flashback sequence.
-All the characters of Jupiter circus are believed to have died in the Jupiter circus carnage though, much later, Jacob was revealed to be the sole survivor when the character returned in SPCL #100 'Khooni Khandan' (1997) to help Dhruva find out the truth about his father's past.
+All the Jupiter Circus members made their first appearance in Dhruva’s debut title GENL #74 “Pratishodh Ki Jwala” (1988), except Anna, who first appeared in SPCL #2 “Grand Master Robo” (1991) in a flashback.
+All the characters of Jupiter Circus were believed to have died in the circus carnage.
+Much later, Jacob was revealed to be the sole survivor when his character returned in SPCL #100 “Khooni Khandan” (1997) to help Dhruva uncover the truth about his father’s past.

 Commando Force

 Commando Force is a specially trained unit formed by Dhruva to aid him in his crime fighting sojourn.
 He used 50 lakh rupees that he received from Jupiter Circus insurance claim to establish it, while his foster father IG Rajan Mehra ensured he got all the necessary government approvals to establish the same.
 Initially, just 3 cadets strong with Rajnagar being their operative ground, commando force has expanded its presence throughout the country.
 Dhruva himself is the captain of the Commando Force.
 Apart from Dhruva, there are 3 prominent and named members in this team: